benelan/build-sizes/README.md

 })();
 ```

 ## Reference

 Descriptions, parameters, and return values for the exported functions.

+---

 ### getBuildSizes

-Provides sizes for an application's production build.
+Gets sizes for an application's production build.

 | Parameter | Description                                                                  | Type   |
 | --------- | ---------------------------------------------------------------------------- | ------ |
 | buildPath | path from the current working directory to the application's build directory | string |

-The function returns a `Promise` which resolves an object with three properties (`Promise<{ mainBundleSize: number, buildSize:number, buildFileCount: number}>`).
+The function returns a `Promise` which resolves an object with three properties.
+- return type: `Promise<{ mainBundleSize: number, buildSize: number, buildFileCount: number}>`

 | Return Property | Description                                         | Type   |
 | --------------- | --------------------------------------------------- | ------ |
 | mainBundleSize  | size in bytes of the largest JavaScript bundle file | number |
 | buildSize       | size in bytes of all files in the build directory   | number |
 | buildFileCount  | count of all files in the build directory           | number |

+---

 ### formatBytes